-The number had fallen dramatically in President Trump's first year but rose again last year.
+The number fell dramatically in President Trump's first year but rose again last year.

-Looking at the wider picture, there has been a sharp fall in the number of people arrested in the last 18 years.
+Looking at the wider picture, until numbers rose this spring, there has been a sharp fall in the number of people arrested in the last 18 years.

 Apprehension numbers released by the CBP include asylum seekers (a person who applies for refugee status at a US port of entry or from within the country).